adriancasares/website/content/posts/behind-canvas-plus.md

 ---
-name: My First post
+name: Behind Canvas+
 date: 1625288400000
-thumbnail: dark-mode.png
+thumbnail: oxford.png
-excerpt: In January 2021, I released Canvas+ to the chrome web store.
-It's a chrome extension that improves your experience using Canvas, the LMS developed by Instructure.
+excerpt: In January 2021, I released Canvas+ to the chrome web store, a chrome extension that improves your experience using Canvas, the LMS developed by Instructure.
 This blog post is a deep dive into the tech that makes it possible.
 ---
 In January 2021, I released Canvas+ to the chrome web store.
 It's a chrome extension that improves your experience using Canvas, the LMS developed by Instructure.
 This blog post is a deep dive into the tech that makes it possible.